Return to Top

 Service Animals

-Students with a diagnosed need for a service animal should notify the Department of Residence Life at the time they make their Advance Room Deposit.
+Students with a diagnosed need for a service animal should notify the Disability Resource Center and the Office of Residence Life at the time they make their Advance Room Deposit.
 A service animal is defined as a dog that has been individually trained to do work or perform tasks for an individual with a disability.
 A service animal is the only type of animal permitted to enter all campus buildings.

 Emotional Support Animals

-Students who have an Emotional Support Animal as part of their treatment plan must submit the following:
+Students who have an Emotional Support Animal as part of a treatment plan must submit a Disability Based Accessible Housing application through the Disability Resource Center.

 Independent Living – Aides/PCAs

-Residential students must be able to live independently, however if they need the assistance of an aide or personal care assistant (PCA) , they must notify the Department of Residence Life at the time they apply for campus housing and before the Housing Accommodations deadline.
-The student must also submit the Housing Accommodations Form, completed by their Doctor by the applicable deadline (July 1st – fall; and November 1st – spring.)
-The required form is available from the Disability Resource Center or the Office of Residence Life.
+Residential students must be able to live independently, however if they need the assistance of an aide or personal care assistant (PCA), they must notify the Disability Resource Center and the Department of Residence Life at the time they apply for campus housing.
+The student must also submit the Disability Based Accessible Housing application which is available from the Disability Resource Center (see the link below).
 All late applications will be placed on a Wait List with no guarantee of on-campus housing.
 It is recommended that the student find local housing to attend classes, or study remotely online if they are on the wait list for on campus housing.
-If the student needs academic accommodations while on campus or studying online, they must have their Doctor complete the Disability Verification Form available from the Disability Resource Center.
+If the student needs academic accommodations while on campus or studying online, they must have their clinician complete the Disability Verification Form available from the Disability Resource Center.
 The Disability Resource Center will work alongside their academic advisor to determine a new class schedule for online learning.

 Aides/PCA Policy